-In this work we introduce a time-periodic continuous space-time formulation to simulate flow past periodically moving objects.
+In this work we present a time-periodic continuous space-time computational setup to simulate flow past periodically moving objects.
+This ensures that the flow is exactly periodic, and precludes working with needlessly long time domains.
+We enforce the timeperiodicity constraint as a boundary condition in time.
+This changes the time-dependent two-dimensional problem into a three-dimensional boundary value problem in both space and time.
 The method employs isogeometric analysis to achieve higher-order smoothness in space and time.
 We discretize the formulation using residual-based variational turbulence modeling in which turbulent eddy viscosities are absent.
 Furthermore, we use weak boundary conditions to enhance the accuracy near the moving boundaries of the computational domain and pseudo-transient continuation to overcome some of the difficulties related to the saddle-point nature of the underlying problem.
-We show the conservation properties of the formulation and introduce a conservative traction evaluation.
+We show the conservation properties of the formulation and use a conservative traction evaluation.
 Numerical experiments on flow past stationary and moving hydrofoils demonstrate very good accuracy, even on coarse meshes.
-The computed drag and lift coefficients match results from literature and history effects in the wake are accurately captured.
-The proposed methodology circumvents lengthy transient simulations of periodic flow.
-A single period computation suffices, and the numerical solution is exactly periodic by design.
+The computed drag and lift coefficients match with results from the literature and history effects in the wake are accurately captured.